-Predictable revenue doesn't start at the end of the quarter; it begins with the very first conversation you have with a lead.
-To build a scalable sales engine, you need a consistent and reliable way to qualify opportunities at the top of the funnel.
-The BANT framework provides a shared language and a standardized process for your entire team to follow.
-When everyone qualifies leads using the same criteria, you get a much clearer and more accurate picture of your pipeline's health.
-This discipline is the foundation for better sales forecasting, smarter resource allocation, and a more strategic approach to growth, turning your sales process into a well-oiled machine.
+Predictable revenue doesn't start at the end of the quarter.
+It begins with the very first conversation you have with a lead.
+To build a scalable sales engine, you need a consistent way to qualify opportunities right from the start.
+The BANT sales qualification framework provides a shared language and a standardized process for your entire team.
+When everyone qualifies leads using the same criteria, you get a much clearer, more accurate picture of your pipeline's health.
+This discipline is the foundation for better sales forecasting and a more strategic approach to growth.

 Key Takeaways